How to make a homeless application

 Making a homeless application

 You can make a homeless application by going to your local council.
-You must explain that you are there to make a homeless application - download our sample letter or create a letter online to make it clear that you are making a homeless application.
+You must explain that you are there to make a homeless application - download our sample homelessness application letter to make it clear that you are making a homeless application.
 If you are homeless or likely to become homeless in the next two months, the council has to accept your application.
 You should not be turned away at reception - at the very least you should be given an appointment.
 If you are turned away, get in touch with an adviser straight away.

 You will be asked to fill in a form.
 If English isn't your first language or you have difficulty reading or writing, you can ask for help in filling this in.

 Once you have filled in the form, the council will arrange for you to have an interview with a homelessness officer.

 Councils try to interview homeless applicants as quickly as possible.
 You may be offered an interview straight away, or the council may make an appointment for you to come back.
 If you don't have anywhere to stay, you should be interviewed on the same day.
 Interviews are usually held at the council offices, although the council may visit you at home if you have mobility problems or practical difficulties in getting to their offices.

 The council will need to check out the details of how you have become homeless and your personal circumstances.
 It helps if you take all relevant documents with you to the interview.
 This might include:

 identification such as birth certificate(s) or passport(s) for everyone in your household